If you’re a parent, you’ll go above and beyond to keep your child healthy.

 A study led by the director of pediatric neurology at Jerusalem’s Shareek Zedek Hospital, Dr. Adi Aran, treated 60 autistic children with CBD oil for at least seven months.

 After the treatment period, parents were asked to fill assessment questionnaires about changes in their child’s condition.
 The researchers asked questions about behavioral changes, anxiety levels, and communication skills.

-According to the collected data, 80% of parents noted a decline in problematic behaviors, with 62% reporting serious improvements.
+According to the collected data, 80% of parents noted a decline in problematic behaviors, with 62% reporting great improvements.
 Half of the examined children showed improved communication, and 40% of parents reported significant decreases in their children’s anxiety (5).

 While these are some really promising results, we need more longitudinal studies on larger groups of patients for the research to be conclusive.